zoxpx/pxdocs/content/reference/CLI/cloud-drives-asg.md

 ### Listing all Cloud Drives

-To display all the cloud drives being used by _Portworx_, type:
+To display all the cloud drives being used by Portworx, type:

 ```text
 pxctl clouddrive list